 Daresha Kyi, Director/Producer

-Since making the move to film production, Laura has worked on a number of social justice projects.
-She is currently co-producing Mama Bears, a feature-length documentary.
-She has previously served as the associate producer for two feature-length documentaries—Chavela (which had its world premiere at the 2017 Berlinale) and Dispatches from Cleveland (which partnered with Color of Change for their 2016 #Voting WhileBlack viral campaign).
-Laura also acted as the NYC production office manager for American Rhapsody, a series of narrative shorts.
-Originally hailing from the world of book publishing, Laura has spent nearly ten years in both the corporate (Simon & Schuster) and nonprofit (Feminist Press) publishing sectors, working on countless New York Times bestsellers, as well as Lambda Literary and Pulitzer Prize–winning works.
+Laura is a creative producer with a social justice focus.
+She is currently producing the feature-length documentaries Mama Bears and In Search of Home and the short documentary BLACK Beauty.
+In the past six years she’s worked on numerous award-winning films—as associate producer on the feature-length documentaries Chavela (2017 Berlinale) and Dispatches from Cleveland (2017 CIFF), and as the NYC production office manager for America, a series of silent, narrative shorts (2019 Sundance Film Festival).
+She is a 2020 Film Independent Documentary Lab and WIF/Sundance Institute Financing Intensive fellow.
+Originally hailing from the world of book publishing, Laura has spent over a decade in both the corporate (Simon & Schuster) and nonprofit (Feminist Press) publishing sectors, working on countless New York Times bestsellers, as well as Lambda Literary and Pulitzer Prize–winning works.